AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Operating_Systems_Programming/3_Synchronizations/DeadLocks_Condition_Variables.md

 > - The above solution uses _busy waiting_, which is a concurrency jargon used when a thread periodically checks to see whether some condition has changed so it can move on to do more meaningful work.
 > - The problem with busy waiting, in most situations, is that the busy-waiting thread **occupies the CPU during its time windows, wasting the CPU time**, which would be better spent to ensure other threads — who presumably have meaningful work — to proceed.
 > - **A better solution:** if a philosopher doesn't have permission to advance (i.e. `numAllowed` is confirmed to be zero), then that thread should be **put to sleep indefinitely** until some other thread sees a reason to **wake it up**.
 In this example, another philosopher thread, after it increments `numAllowed` within `grantPermission()`, could notify the indefinitely blocked thread that some permissions slips are now available.

+# Condition Variable
-## Version 3: improve the solution - no busy-waiting
+## Version 3: Improve the solution - no busy waiting
 > [!def]
 > We can get rid of the busy-waiting situation by putting the thread into **sleep** and having another thread **wake it up** when some condition is met.
 >